 Page 8.
 “Adults randomized to intensive treatment who were <75 years of age, men, non-black, without CKD, or with cognitive function >10th percentile had a lower CVD mortality risk during the trial phase compared to their counterparts randomized to standard treatment”.
 The interaction P-values for this analysis is not significant for any subgroup.
 The statement is not supported by the data.
 Please revise or delete

 Check this sentence.
+This sentence is commenting on the treatment effect but I’m not sure why it went into the subgroups.
+To clarify, we could say “Adults randomized to intensive versus standard treatment had lower CVD mortality during the trial phase”

 The BP results are interesting although the major limitation is the fact that this is only 30% of the entire cohort.
 The achieved mean SBP at 1 year reported in the trial main publication was 136 vs. 121 mm Hg.
 The numbers reported at 5 years in the EHR cohort was 139 vs. 133.
 While sampling may account for some of this, I suspect that this is mainly the difference in AOBP vs. office BP which has been the main debate since SPRINT.
 I believe this is an important finding and should warrant some discussion at least.